eivindfjeldstad/validate/readme.md

 # Validate
-Validate object properties in javascript
+Validate object properties in javascript.

 ## Use
 ```javascript